tschm/docs2github/book/docs/pre-commit.md

 pre-commit install
 ```

-and then run repeated attempts to commit your code or you
+and then run repeated attempts to commit your code, or you
 could include a dedicated job in your Makefile for this, e.g.

 ```makefile